JoaoWorkspace/JobFinder/README.md

 ### CV Generation Process

-Every time the CV Generator runs, it will create both:
-- A **customized CV for each company** listed in `curriculum.json`, which includes a custom watermark.
-- A **default CV without a custom watermark** to be used as a general-purpose resume.
+- **Multiple Versions**: Each time the CV Generator runs, it will create both a customized CV for each company listed in `curriculum.json` and a default CV without a custom watermark.
+Existing files are not overwritten; instead, a GUID is suffixed to the filename, allowing multiple versions of your CV to coexist.
+- **File Naming**: Generated CVs will have filenames in the format `curriculum_companyName_GUID.pdf`.

+### Email Sending Process

+- **Latest Files**: When sending emails, the code will select the latest files generated for each company.
+- **Email Attachments**: Despite the filename being `curriculum_companyName_GUID.pdf`, the attachment will be sent as `curriculum_companyName.pdf` in the email for professionalism.

 ### Setup Google Cloud Console for Gmail API